clairekope/breakbrd/README.md

 # README

 ## Major Changes
+The "disk" region now refers to particles with r < 2 kpc instead of 2 kpc < r < 2 Rhalf.
+The latter is now referred to as the "outer" region.

 Previously, each stage of the subhalo selection process (mass cut, photometric cut, spectral cut) was written out as it's own pickled dictionary of dictionaries, and there were separate dictionaries for the parent sample.
 Much of this was handled by `illustris_cuts.py`.

 Now, all particle-based data for all parent subhalos (i.e., SFR within 2 kpc) is written to one pickle file (`parent_particle_data.pkl`) by `particle_info.py` and cuts can be applied during analysis.
 This cuts down on the overall amount of data written and can make the analysis simpler (i.e., only one dict of dicts has to be converted to numpy arrays).